The Advocate (magazine): History

 In 2017, Here Media sold its magazine operations to a group led by Oreva Capital, who renamed the parent company Pride Media.

 Zach Stafford served as the editor in chief in 2019, the first Black person to hold that role in the magazine's 50+ year history.
 In February 2020, Tracy E. Gilchrist was named editor in chief of The Advocate brand.
 Neal Broverman was named editor in chief of Advocate.com.
+Diane Anderson-Minshall will continue in the role of Global Chief Content Creator and President.

-On June 9th, 2022 after OUT acquisition, Mark Berryhill was named CEO of equalpride.
+On June 9, 2022, after OUT acquisition, Mark Berryhill was named CEO of equalpride.
 Joe Lovejoy is CFO and Mike Kelley is President of Global Growth and Development.
-Diane Anderson-Minshall is now the Global Chief Content Creator.
+Neal Broverman was named editorial director of equalpride and Desiree Guerrero serves as editor in chief of The Advocate, while Alex Cooper serves as editor in chief of advocate.com.

 Comics

 The Advocate provided a venue for several noteworthy LGBT cartoonists in the 1970s and 1980s.
-Early in its history the publication ran single-panel gag cartoons by Joe Johnson featuring effeminate Miss Thing and beefy Big Dick, and "Gayer Than Strange" by Sean.
+Early in its history, the publication ran single-panel gag cartoons by Joe Johnson featuring effeminate Miss Thing and beefy Big Dick, and "Gayer Than Strange" by Sean.
 After these were discontinued, It's a Gay Life by Donelan debuted in 1977 and ran for 15 years.
 Howard Cruse's strip Wendel appeared from 1983 to 1989, transitioning from a single tabloid-size page to two magazine-size pages when the publication changed format.
 Leonard and Larry by Tim Barela and Servants to the Cause by Alison Bechdel also appeared briefly during the late 1980s.